jeancroy/FuzzySearch/readme.md

 This algorythm allow a performance profile of O(m+n) instead of typical O(m*n).

-Multiple string in parralel (Hyyrö 2006)
+Multiple string in parralel
 ---------------------------
+(See Hyyrö & Navarro 2006)

 Processing 32 character at the cost of 1 looks like a huge speed up.
 Until you realize english words are more like 5 character long.
 A natural question to ask then is : would it be possible to pack multiple words, as if it where a larger one, and still keep separate score ?